 Are you new here?

-For those new to my website, please check out the menu in the header of the website for more information about how I test things (and my background, etc.) On each post you can also click on any of the keyword tabs at the top of the post to find more items in that category.
-Here’s the post discussing the type of testing I do, and the specific instrument I use to detect, analyze and confirm metals content, and ultimately produce the resultant data for each item reported here – link.
+For those new to my website, please check out the menu in the header of the website for more information about how I test things (and my background, etc.) On each article, you can also click on any of the keyword tabs at the top of the page to find more items in that category.
+Here’s the piece discussing the type of testing I do, and the specific instrument I use to detect, analyze, and confirm metals content, and ultimately produce the resultant data for each item reported here — linked.

 Are the results reported below accurate?

 Test results reported below are science-based, accurate, and replicable.
 Test results reported here are from tests that were done for a minimum of 60 seconds each (unless otherwise noted), and repeated multiple times, to confirm the results.
-As with all the testing reported here on my blog, a freshly-calibrated high-precision XRF instrument testing in Consumer Goods mode was used to test the item pictured here.
+As with all the testing reported here on the website, a freshly calibrated high-precision XRF instrument testing in Consumer Goods mode was used to test the item pictured here.

 Some additional reading:

-- To see more posts I have written about water bottles (of all types), click here.
+- To see more articles I have written about water bottles (of all types), click here.

-- To see more post I have written specifically about stainless steel water bottles, click here.
+- To see more pieces I have written specifically about stainless steel water bottles, click here.

-- This link is my water bottle overview post.
+- This link is my overview article on water bottles.

 As always, please let me know if you have any questions.